-Genomic medicine, sometimes also known as personalised medicine, is a way to customise medical care to your body's unique genetic makeup.
+Genomic medicine refers to the study of an individual's genetic makeup to identify the cause of their condition or susceptibility.
 By interpreting the genetic information of individual patients, healthcare professionals are beginning to diagnose certain conditions more accurately and ‘personalise’ the treatment to match.

 NHS England national Genomic Medicine Service

 Following the success of the 100,000 Genomes Project NHS England has introduced a new national Genomic Medicine Service.
 The aim of this service is to:

 - Provide equity of access across England to the full range of clinically appropriate genomic tests